INVESTING IN WHISKY CASKS VERSUS SHARES OR PROPERTY

 How A Cask Investment Differ from Property & Shares

-3. There is no liquidity in casks; you cannot sell part of your cask
+- There is limited liquidity in casks; you cannot sell part of your cask

 We will go into more detail for each point below.

-Casks don’t provide you an annual income and unlike property, which can provide rent, and shares, which can give annual dividends, you will not receive any income from your cask.
+Casks don’t provide you an annual income and unlike property (which can provide rent), and shares (which can give annual dividends), you will not receive any income from your cask until you sell the cask.
 This needs to be considered when comparing the returns seen on casks to those seen on investments that provide a regular income.
-It means that when you buy a cask you will see no returns on your asset until you sell that cask, which ideally will be +10–15 years after you bought it.
+It means that when you buy a cask you will see no returns on your asset until you sell that cask, which ideally will be 10 to 30 years after you bought it.

 Investment in whisky casks is still an opaque market and little information is released to the public in terms of how value is calculated.
 With property you can research the house prices in your area and see what rent you can expect to receive, with shares you can research the history of the fund, see the performance of the manager and more.